Summer Term In Year 1

 Art and Design: We will be exploring still life drawing using a variety of drawing techniques.

-Computing: We are learning to use the computer independently and access different programmers to support our learning.
+Computing: We are learning to use the computer independently and access different programs to support our learning.

 Homework expectations for year one will consist of: